oracle-livelabs/oci/security-experience/introduction/introduction.md

 ## What's Next?

   You are all set to begin the labs!
-Click Lab 1: Prepare your OCI tenant in the Contents menu.
+You may now **proceed to the next lab**.

 ## Learn More